(A)

 rule are satisfied.

-or operator must maintain, as part of the facility operating log, documentation
+operator shall maintain, as part of the facility operating log, documentation

 of past operating and waste handling practices.
-This must include
+This shall include

 identification of preservative formulations used in the past, a description of